pyrkamarcin/CommonDataLayer/docs/architecture/index.md

 # Architecture

-The CDL consists of five layers, each horizontally scalable and replaceable.
+The CDL consists of six layers, each horizontally scalable and replaceable.

 ``` plantuml
 {{#include graphs/cdl.puml}}